yangdanny97/p4-stacklang/README.md

 Use a separate tab in the terminal to run the controller after the switch is done compiling.
 To run programs on the hosts, in the mininet cli which appears after you run `make`, run `xterm` followed by the hosts you want to open (ex: `xterm h1 h2 h3`).

 There are two controller files:
-- mycontroller sets up the forwarding table and instruction tables
+- mycontroller sets up the regular ipv4 lpm forwarding table and instruction tables
 - mycontroller_nofwd only sets up the instruction tables, with no forwarding rules - this isn't strictly necessary since Stitch programs can override this forwarding behavior, but I want to show that forwarding tables are not used at all for some of the examples

 #### Factorial/Fibonacci:
 - run either controller
 - run the desired factorial/fibonacci file on any host
-- example: `./ex_factorial.py 5` calculates `5!` and returns the packet with the result to the sender
+- example: `./ex_factorial.py 5` calculates `5!` and returns the packet with the result (in the `result` field of the pdata header) to the sender

 #### Dropped packets:
 - run `mycontroller.py`